+2.6.1 - Compact Models and Non-Vacuum External Steam Models (13A)

+When supplied within the UK these will be supplied with a wired standard fused UK plug.

+It is important to note that the earth bonding of the plug and cable arrangement is tested before dispatch from the factory, if it is necessary to remove the plug to make alternative arrangements for connection the installation will require re-testing.

+2.6.2 - QCS Series models for Single Phase Connection

+The electrical supply as per the required specification should be terminated in an industrial socket to BS 4343 (IEC/EN 60309-2), which should be located on the wall to the rear of the autoclave within two metres of the connection to the autoclave.
+The socket should be of the 1P + N & E type rated at 32 Amps.

+If not provided as part of the industrial socket a suitable means of isolation is required to be located in a position where it can easily be accessed to terminate power to the autoclave when necessary.

+The socket and isolator should be installed and tested in accordance with current IEEE Wiring Regulations.
+If existing electrical services from a previous installation are used this should be examined and tested in accordance with the above regulations by a qualified electrician.

+If installation is ordered the autoclave is supplied with a plug suitable for connecting to a socket of the above specification.
+This is connected by a three metre flexible cable to the rear of the autoclave.

+It is important to note that the earth bonding of the plug and cable arrangement is tested before dispatch from the factory, if it is necessary to remove the plug to make alternative arrangements for connection the installation will require re-testing.

+2.6.3 - All other Models

-The electrical supply as per the required specification should be terminated in an industrial socket to BS 4343 (IEC/EN 60309-2), which should be located on the wall to the rear of the autoclave within 2 metres of the connection to the autoclave.
+The electrical supply as per the required specification should be terminated in an industrial socket to BS 4343 (IEC/EN 60309-2), which should be located on the wall to the rear of the autoclave within two metres of the connection to the autoclave.
 The socket should be of the 3P + N & E type rated at 16, 32 or 63 Amps dependent upon the autoclave specification.

 If not provided as part of the industrial socket a suitable means of isolation is required to be located in a position where it can easily be accessed to terminate power to the autoclave when necessary.

-The socket and isolator should be installed and tested in accordance with the IEEE Wiring Regulations Sixteenth Edition.
-If existing electrical services from a previous installation are used this should be examined and tested I accordance with the above regulations by a qualified electrician.
+The socket and isolator should be installed and tested in accordance with current IEEE Wiring Regulations.
+If existing electrical services from a previous installation are used this should be examined and tested in accordance with the above regulations by a qualified electrician.

 If installation is ordered the autoclave is supplied with a plug suitable for connecting to a socket of the above specification.
-This is connected by a 3 metre flexible cable to the rear of the autoclave.
+This is connected by a three metre flexible cable to the rear of the autoclave.

 It is important to note that the earth bonding of the plug and cable arrangement is tested before dispatch from the factory, if it is necessary to remove the plug to make alternative arrangements for connection the installation will require re-testing.

-Section 3 Water supplies and backflow prevention
+Section 3 - Water supplies and backflow prevention

-3.1 The Water Supply (Water Fittings) regulations 1999:
+3.1 Water Supply (Water Fittings) regulations: